Preston, Idaho: Education

-Preston School District operates public schools, including Preston High School.
+Preston Joint School District 201 operates public schools, including Preston High School.

 Media

 Much of the 2004 film Napoleon Dynamite was shot in the city of Preston, including at Preston High School, located several blocks from U.S. Highway 91.
 Several area landmarks can be seen throughout the film.
 Preston is the home of the film's creators, Jared and Jerusha Hess; Jared attended high school in Preston.